mkr-infinity/Guide-for-flashing-GSI-to-any-device/README.md

 ```
 👆Here also remove ```GSI-FILENAME.img``` and drag and drop the ```gsi .img``` file <br>

-If fastboot tells you there isn't enough place, you can try to delete ```product/system_ext partitions```.
+If fastboot tells you there isn't enough place, you can try to delete ```product/system_ext partitions```.  <br>
 I recommend flash an empty image on thems to avoid problems with magisk.
 ```
 fastboot flash product placebo.img fastboot flash system_ext placebo.img